coveo/stew/README_MULTIPLE_LIBRARIES.md

 1. At a defined root, such as the root of your repository or a folder within, create a new `pyproject.toml` file.
 It will be the dev environment; we will come back to this soon.
 2. Python libraries should then exist within that folder's hierarchy, each of them in a dedicated folder.
 The dedicated folder doesn't need to be in the root.

-[The current repository](https://github.com/coveooss/coveo-python-oss) is a good example.
+[The coveo-python-oss repository](https://github.com/coveooss/coveo-python-oss) can be used as reference.
 The `pydev` environment is in the root's `pyproject.toml`, and subfolders contain the python libraries

 ## Python libraries structure